Zuzana Godárová – (not only) a musical guide to Bratislava

 In my profession as a tourist guide, I have found what I was meant to do in life.
 It combines my love of beautiful buildings, fountains and statues with my love of people's stories and my love of music.
 I always imagine the people I talk about and realise that they were no different from us today.
 Yet there is a veil of something mysterious that I try to lift.
 I want to repopulate the buildings and places and trace the stories of their former inhabitants.
 To continue to explore and discover.
 And to share all this with other people walking the streets of the city today.

 A special chapter is the Albrecht House.
 The flow of history and music is reflected there, which cannot exist without time.
 And the music returns there more and more often.
-And those who visited the Albrecht family there pass on their impressions and knowledge to others, who in turn pass it on to others.
+And those who have visited the Albrecht family there pass on their impressions and knowledge to others, who in turn pass it on to others.
 And the endless circle of good energy closes.

 My dearest hometown Bratislava and the most charming city in the world, Vienna, are both equally represented in my thoughts and feelings.
 There are many connections and parallels between them, but also many differences, which I try to bring closer to the people on both sides.